Western Kentucky vs. Old Dominion NCAA Football Odds, Plays and Insights | October 16, 2021

 - Old Dominion's games have gone over 67.5 points in only one opportunity this season.

-- The two teams combine to score 64.1 points per game, 3.4 less than the over/under in this contest.
+- The two teams combine to average 64.1 points per game, 3.4 less than the total in this contest.

-- These two squads surrender a combined 67.9 points per game, 0.4 more than this contest's over/under.
+- The 67.9 points per game these two squads have allowed their opponents to score this season are 0.4 more than the 67.5 total in this contest.

-- Hilltoppers games have an average total of 63.1 points this season, 4.4 fewer than Saturday's over/under.
+- The Hilltoppers and their opponents score an average of 63.1 points per game, 4.4 fewer than Saturday's total.

-- The 55.5 PPG average total in Monarchs games this season is 12.0 points fewer than this game's over/under.
+- In 2021, games involving the Monarchs have averaged a total of 55.5 points, 12 fewer than this game's set over/under.

 Western Kentucky Stats and Trends

-- Western Kentucky has two wins against the spread in five games this season.
+- Western Kentucky has two wins against the spread in five games this year.

 - Western Kentucky's games this year have hit the over on all four set point totals.

-- When Western Kentucky scores more than 29.5 points, it is 2-2 against the spread and 1-4 overall.
+- Western Kentucky is 2-2 against the spread and 1-4 overall in games when it puts up more than 29.5 points.

-- In games that Western Kentucky picks up over 330.5 yards, the team is 2-2 against the spread and 1-4 overall.
+- In games that Western Kentucky amasses more than 330.5 yards, the team is 2-2 against the spread and 1-4 overall.

-- This year, the Hilltoppers have turned the ball over five times, while the Monarchs have forced five.
+- The Hilltoppers have five giveaways this season, while the Monarchs have five takeaways .

 - Find the latest spread and moneyline odds for Western Kentucky at SISportsbook.